hoat23/IndustrialInternetOfThings/README.md

 ## When you need a broker-mqtt?
 - When you have two or more sucriptors controlling multiple devices.
-- When you bandwidth are bad and with problems of communications.
+- When you bandwidth are bad and with problems of comunications.
 - Not need, when you only reading data from devices (by monitoring).

 ## Online Broker-MQTT